cody-parker/Fitness-Tracker/README.md

 Project status:
 	In development.
 Planned changes:
-	Add data persistence.
+	Add comments in clientcontroller to describe the path variables expected Add data persistence.
-	Add the ability for clients to track macros.
-	Add recommended macros set automatically and custom macros set by a user.
+	Make sure that clients don't go over their daily macro limits?
 	Add Strength/fitness goals for clients.
-	Add way to keep track of a clients 1rm for common exercises.
+	Add way to keep track of a clients 1rm/Times for common exercises.
 Guide to installation and use:

 Known bugs: